Scaterd Few: Indie existence

 Their next effort at making an album, which eventually resulted in the 1994 release of Jawboneofanass, was a direct result of the aftermath of Sin Disease.
 The album was recorded three times.
 The first time, the band again worked with Gene Eugene and Terry Taylor.
 This recording was made for the general market under the auspices of Vox Vinyl.
 The second recording was done with Dave Hackbarth (of the band Undercover) and Terry Taylor for Mike Knott's Blonde Vinyl.
 Neither of these versions were released.
 The third version was produced independently with assistance from Mark Rodrieguez of Mortal / Blood fame.

 The release coincided with the release of Out of the Attic on Flying Tart Records.
 Out of the Attic is a compilation of material from Scaterd Few's early existence - the 1983 to 1984 time frame.
 The release shows the roots of Scaterd Few in early 1980s punk rock.
 The sound is raw and rough, but clearly shows the origin of many of the Few's later sounds.

 In the winter of 1995, their manager, Tim Cook, secured a recording contract with Tooth & Nail Records.
 Artistic direction and personality differences between members caused the band to part ways in early 1996.
 Allan immediately started working on new material and Spy Glass Blue was officially born.

-In 1998 Allan once again rebuilt Scaterd Few with an all new lineup, and Grandmother's Spaceship was released on Jackson Rubio.
+In 1998, Allan once again rebuilt Scaterd Few with an all new lineup, and Grandmother's Spaceship was released on Jackson Rubio.

 Their most recent material, Omega No. 5, was released in 2002 on Allans' own label, Accidental Sirens.

 Style

 Though a Christian band, Scaterd Few's songs are filled with lyrics about topics that many Christians feel are inappropriate for Christian music.
 Scaterd Few never received any significant music industry awards, and received relatively little attention in mainstream media.
 The manner in which the band displayed their Christianity guaranteed them neither a place on Christian bookstore shelves nor automatic distribution in general-market outlets.
 However, the transparent reality and introspective honesty of their lyrics have earned the band a devoted fanbase.

-The themes of their lyrics fall into two broad categories - Teaching about Christianity, and teaching about human behavior.
+The themes of their lyrics fall into two broad categories - teaching about Christianity, and teaching about human behavior.
 Christianity themes include: sin is a disease and humanity's need for salvation ("Beggar", "While Reprobate", "Run If You Can", and "Wonder Why"), humankind's vs. God's understanding ("Beggar", "Life Bleeds Out", "Holding Stare", "Self", and "Pinnacle"), and a person's need for growth as a Christian ("Sleeper" and "Lullaby").
 Human behavior themes include gang violence and racial issues ("Lights Out"), drug use ("Glass God (No Freedom In Basing)"), sexual immorality ("Sheets", "Future Love", "Secret - Secret", and "Resistance"), and religious sects, Witchcraft, and apostasy ("Pinnacle", "Witchcraft", "Resistance", and "Self").

 Their sound was derived from the Los Angeles punk rock scene of the 1980s, and has been described as a "Shotgun wedding between complex musicianship and scathing punk rock".
-Their Sin Disease era influence would be primarily Bad Brains musically.
+Their Sin Disease-era musical influence would primarily be Bad Brains.